danyaberezun/argument-label-enforced-named-thesis/EnforcedNamedForm/main.md

 buildSomeInstance(false, true)
 ```

 The problem with this method is that it is an annotation, a mechanism that is (apparently) unreliable and heavily abused to modify the compiler’s behaviour.
-Moreover, this specific annotation is compile-time, and such approach will not work for libraries that want to require consumers to specify the argument names.
-Perhaps, a run-time annotation will work for this, but the part about heavily-used mechanism remains true.
+Moreover, this annotation is compile-time, and this approach will not work for libraries requiring consumers to specify the argument names.
+Perhaps a run-time annotation will work for this, but the part about the heavily used mechanism remains true.

 #### Imitations in Kotlin: More inspections

 We have already mentioned the [inspections for Boolean literals (implemented)](https://youtrack.jetbrains.com/issue/KTIJ-1634) and the [one for more sophisticated cases (requested)](https://youtrack.jetbrains.com/issue/KTIJ-18880/Consider-more-sophisticated-inspection-for-same-looking-arguments-without-corresponding-parameter-names).
 Perhaps the whole feature or feature set can be implemented as a set of such inspections?
-This idea was already discussed in the part "Level of diagnostic", but, briefly: we already have argument names highlighting in IDE, so it would probably be not very useful to ask for argument labels only in the IDE.
+This idea was already discussed in the part "Level of diagnostic", but we already have argument names highlighting in IDE, so it would probably not be very useful to ask for argument labels only in the IDE.

 ### Abount named form in other languages

-Currently some of the popular programming languages do not even have the regular named form for passing arguments in a function call, like Java or C++.
-Still there are some which do have, and among them there is at least one enforcing the usage of named form.
+Currently, several popular programming languages do not even have the regular named form for passing arguments in a function call, like Java or C++.
+Still, some do have, and among them, at least one enforcing the usage of named form.

 #### Approach in Swift

-Once again --- Swift enforces all arguments to be in the named form by default, and the only way to use an argument in positional form is to specify it as having an empty argument label, which will render it impossible to use this argument in named form.
+Once again --- Swift enforces all arguments to be in the named form by default, and the only way to use an argument in positional form is to specify it as having an empty argument label, which will render it impossible to use this argument in the named form.

 An example from the [Swift documentation](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/functions/):